THOMASELOVE/500-2021/osia/README.md

 ## Audience Role

 For each OSIA study, everyone will read the abstracts in advance, so that we can have some understanding of what's involved and contribute to the discussion.
-The papers will be [posted to the Claims page](https://github.com/THOMASELOVE/500-2021/tree/master/osia/claims) as they are approved by Dr. Love, and the Shared Google Drive will eventually contain all of the presentations.
+Key materials are already posted to the [OSIA Schedule page](https://github.com/THOMASELOVE/500-2021/blob/master/osia/schedule.md) and our Shared Google Drive will eventually contain all of the OSIA presentations.